EBAX1/DATA533_Lab2/README.md

 - Performs a depth first search on the graph starting from vertex i

 isConnected
-- Input: None
+- Input: Takes no argument
 - Returns True if the graph is connected, false otherwise

 hasCycles
-- Input: None
+- Input: Takes no argument
 - Returns True if the graph has cycles, false otherwise

+printGraph
+- Input: Takes no argument
+- Prints the edge set and vertex set of the graph

 ### wtGraphs.py

-Contains the wtGraph class for weighted graphs.
+The module contains the wtGraph class for weighted graphs.
 Inherits from Graph class

 Inputs:
 - vertices: as in Graph